janegca/haskell/README.md

 haskell
 =======

-Various code pieces created while attempting to learn FP with Haskell
+Various bits of code created while attempting to learn Functional Programming with Haskell